Supposedly the First Representation

 And therewith only doing justice to the greatness of this moment realized by Alexander.
 Shoulder wrap + armor (compare with the ancient warrior Th.
-870, too) as well as the curls falling over his shoulders correspond with the Alexander of the Tigris Crossing Th.
-918, but also the one of the LeBrun/Audran set (available here per 15,272).
-The decoding of the scenery itself is unmistakable :
+870, too) as well as the curls falling over his shoulders correspond with the Alexander of the Passage of the Tigris Th.
+918, but also the one of the LeBrun/Audran set.
+The deciphering of the scenery itself is unmistakable :

-Literature knows only three engraved and extremely scarce battle pieces of which one is dedicated to Pharaoh’s death in the Red Sea (Th.
-916), the other two to Alexander as mentioned above.
-Whose sacrifices, especially as incense offering like here, are documented exemplarily.
+Literature only knows three battle pieces of which one is dedicated to Pharaoh’s death in the Red Sea (Th.
+916; to the knowledge here created maybe much later, published at least – and now by Ridinger himself, too – probably only by the mid-40s, engraved by the stepson Seutter, b.
+1717), both the aforementioned other two just to Alexander.
+Whose sacrifices, especially as incense offerings as here, are documented exemplarily.

 of pictorially splendid creation :